 If a rainmaker could be described as a movie, he or she would be a mix between Full Metal Jacket and Glengarry Glen Ross.
 They win accounts by following two rules, taken from these movies: making leads their best friends and always aiming for the Cadillac (i.e., first place).

 Remember the rifleman’s creed from Full Metal Jacket?
 Well, there’s a rainmaker’s creed and it goes a little something like this:

 “This is my lead.
 There are many like it, but this one is mine.
 My lead is my best friend.
 It is my life.
 I must master it as I must master my life.”

 Rainmakers take a similar approach to win accounts.
-They treat each lead like a friend by being understanding to their unique situation and actively engaging throughout the entire buying process.
+They treat each lead like a friend by understanding their unique situation and actively engage throughout the entire buying process.

 Here’s HowBe empathetic.